United Reformed Church

 The time commitment

-When there are no incidents and concerns to deal with the time commitment is minimal – obviously when dealing with a safeguarding incident the time spent on the role will increase.
-Most safeguarding coordinators spend an average of 5-10 hours a month on safeguarding-related work – this includes administration work, attending meetings and/or reporting incidents etc to the synod safeguarding officer or statutory authorities.
+When there are no incidents and concerns to deal with the time commitment is minimal.
+Obviously when dealing with a safeguarding incident the time spent on the role will increase.
+Most safeguarding coordinators spend an average of 5-10 hours a month on safeguarding-related work – this includes administration work, attending meetings and/or reporting incidents etc to the Synod Safeguarding Officer or statutory authorities.

 January might be busier as data needs to be compiled and submitted to the Synod for the Annual Church Return.